simonrsantana/sparse-implicit-processes/README.md

 ### The prior can be updated to end up being sensible to the data observed

+**The prior analysis for the NS is done also - the results are in the plots folder**

 The prior information contained, although important to the final prediction results, can be updated to reflect the data observed.
 As can be seen here, the prior functions sampled (in the first image) acquire a shape more similar to that of the observed points.
 Here the heterocedastic data is being used, the same as before (thus, it has a sinusoidal shape, which becomes apparent in the latter prior samples).